zty12713/zty12713.github.io/_pages/about.md

 {% include base_path %}

-I am a second-year Ph.D. student in [College of Information Sciences and Technology](https://ist.psu.edu/) at Pennsylvania State University.
+I am a third-year Ph.D. student in [College of Information Sciences and Technology](https://ist.psu.edu/) at Pennsylvania State University.
 I mostly participate in research related to natural language processing.
 Specifically, I have experience in question answering, machine translation, and dialogue state tracking.
 My other research interests include machine learning, artificial intelligence, privacy, and data science.

 I am currently a research assistant in the Human Language Technologies Lab led by [Dr. Shomir Wilson](https://shomir.net/).
 My research aims to make privacy policies more approachable to the general public.
 I am working on automatically collecting question-answer pairs from privacy policies and publishing the largest privacy question-answering corpus to date.